 Other barriers to adequate health care faced by people experiencing homelessness include the daily struggle for the essentials of life.
 A reliance on drop-ins and shelters for meals does not provide a nutritionally balanced or adequate diet.
 Living situations (i.e. sleeping outside, squats or crowded shelter) often result in increased disease transmittal.
 Many shelters require people to leave during the day preventing someone from obtaining needed rest.

-Homeless people as a group die younger than housed people and many suffer from more frequent severe illnesses and at an earlier age.
-For example, the 2011 Winnipeg Street Health report found that compared to the general population, homeless people in their survey were:
+People experiencing homelessness, as a group, die younger than housed people and many suffer from more frequent severe illnesses and at an earlier age.
+For example, the 2011 Winnipeg Street Health report found that compared to the general population, people experiencing homelessness in their survey were:

 - 20 times as likely to have hepatitis C

 - 8 times as likely to have epilepsy

 - 3 times as likely to have had a heart attack